safai-labs/resiliate-book/src/README.md

-# Introduction to Resiliate® 2.0
+# Introduction to Resiliate™ 2.0

-Welcome to Resiliate® 2.0, an enterprise-level software package designed to mitigate the effects of ransomware and other malicious activities that lead to data loss.
+Welcome to Resiliate™ 2.0, an enterprise-level software package designed to mitigate the effects of ransomware and other malicious activities that lead to data loss.
-At its core, Resiliate® features AiFS, an advanced filesystem that aims to prevent data loss, provide quick recovery options, and achieve short Recovery Point Objectives (RPOs) and Recovery Time Objectives (RTOs).
+At its core, Resiliate™ features AiFS, an advanced filesystem that aims to prevent data loss, provide quick recovery options, and achieve short Recovery Point Objectives (RPOs) and Recovery Time Objectives (RTOs).

-## What's new in Resiliate® 2.0?
+## What's new in Resiliate™ 2.0?

-Resiliate® 2.0 is a complete rewrite of the original Resiliate® 1.0, transforming it into a plugin-driven system.
+Resiliate™ 2.0 is a complete rewrite of the original Resiliate™ 1.0, transforming it into a plugin-driven system.
 This change allows for greater flexibility and customization, catering to a wide range of enterprise needs.
 The new version introduces a unified interface for interacting with the filesystem, the CE engine,